 Q: What do employers do if an employee goes on holiday to a country and a quarantine is imposed suddenly for those returning from that destination?

-Any scheme is likely to involve vaccination, testing and isolation but is dependent on the evidence on transmission and efficacy against new variants.
-Prior to the report the stages are as follows:
+Any medium to long term schemes will continue to involve vaccination, testing and isolation but is dependent on the evidence on transmission and efficacy against new variants.

-Once employees can take foreign holidays or are about to depart, if a quarantine is suddenly imposed for people returning from that destination, employers will need to be flexible and assist employees with following the quarantine requirements upon their return.
+Employees taking foreign holidays may find a quarantine is suddenly imposed for people returning from that destination, employers will need to be flexible and assist employees with following the quarantine requirements upon their return.
 Employees also need to be responsible and flexible; disputes may arise if some notice is given that a quarantine is imminent and the employee could perhaps have avoided the sudden quarantine by returning home promptly.

-By way of example of a sudden quarantine, people returning from Spain to the UK at the end of July 2020 had to unexpectedly quarantine for two weeks when the Government removed Spain from the safe list of countries.
-Many employers and employees were completely unprepared for this decision.
-In the future more countries could similarly be removed from any travel safe list at short notice (as happened with Spain, Belgium and France and other countries' removal of the UK for example) - risking quarantine for travellers on their return.
+Some people will have to unexpectedly quarantine for 10 days on return from holiday.
+Employers and employees can be completely unprepared for such decisions.
+In the future more countries will similarly be removed from any travel safe list at short notice (as has happened with other countries' removal of the UK for example) - risking quarantine for travellers on their return.
 The priority for employers and employees is to co-operate with the requirement to stay at home to stop the spread of the virus.
 Employers can advise employees to build in some contingency planning so that, for example, they return home a few days before they are due back at work.
 This at least gives employers time to plan replacement cover if needed but of course employers cannot dictate how employees structure their holiday time.

 The basic options for quarantined employees are: